ndecavel/HR-analytics/README.md

 6. **Why did I use cross_val_score?**
     - I decided to use cross_val_score because I felt that it was a better route of getting a good sense of how well a model performs in order to properly compare it to other modeling strategies.
+In addition, it was a quick way to compare different metrics like Recall and Precision to visualize the trade-off between models.

-7. **Why did I decide to use the StackingClassifier()?**
+7. **Why did neither of my Ensemble Techniques lead to a significantly better model?**
-   - Simply put, it had a better cross validation score than any other model.
+   - A lot of this has to do with fine tuning these models.
+For example:
+       - The VotingClassifier could potentially do much better if I spend more time deciding which (and how many) models to include.
+In addition, there are hyper-parameters that come with this model that could also be tweaked within a RandomizedSearchCV.
+       - The BaggingClassifier could also be tweaked more since I did not experiment iteratively through different parameter ranges.
+       - The Boosting probably has the most potential for success, but again, it involves extensive tweaking of hyper parameters and model selection.

 ## Future Steps
 1. As Boosting has taken Kaggle competitions by stride, it would be interesting to see more exploration on how boosting can further improve this model.
 In particular, I am interested to see how XGBoost and CatBoost can be used to solve this problem.
 2. Further exploration on other feature engineering techniques that could improve predictability.
+3. Exploring other approaches for counteracting imbalanced datasets.